-Students interested in a career in pharmacy must complete undergraduate coursework as well as four years of training as at a college of pharmacy, culminating in a Pharm D. degree (Doctor of Pharmacy).
-Usually, students complete the coursework required by a college of pharmacy in two years.
-A pre-pharmacy program that satisfies the admission requirements of Ferris State University College of Pharmacy in Big Rapids, Michigan, is listed below:
+Students interested in a career in pharmacy will complete two to three years at Calvin College before transferring to a college of pharmacy to complete four additional years of study culminating in a Doctor of Pharmacy (Pharm.D.) degree, Pre-pharmacy requirements of the various pharmacy schools vary greatly.
+As an example, the courses required by the Ferris State University College of Pharmacy in Big Rapids, Michigan are shown below:

-First year Semester hours
+Semester hours

 Biology 141 and 242 8

+Biology 207 4

 Chemistry 103 and 104 8

-Mathematics 143 and 132 or 161 8

-English 101 and either 205 or 201 7

-Physical education 1

-Second year Semester hours

 Chemistry 261 and 262 10

+Mathematics 132 or 161 4

+Mathematics 143 4

+English 101 and 201 or 205 6

+Economics 151 3

 Communication Arts and Sciences 101 or 240 3

-Economics 151 3

-Art, Music, History, Literature, Philosophy, Religion 9-10

 Psychology 151 or Sociology 151 3

-Physical education 1
+Art, Music, History, Literature, Philosophy, Religion 9